John3/awesome-torque3d/README.md

 #### MMORPGs
 Massively multiplayer online role-playing games (MMORPGs)

+- [Auteria](http://www.auteria.com) - Video: [1](https://www.youtube.com/watch?v=vVN7y9b8lzk) - [2](https://www.youtube.com/watch?v=_3QqAO-ZwBw) Is a fantasy world within our real world.
+You are able to develop the skills of your character.
+There will be more skills, more lands, more quests as the game is developed.
 - [Darkwind: War on Wheels](http://www.dark-wind.com) - [Store Steam](http://store.steampowered.com/app/295710/) A multiplayer online, simultaneous turn-based game of vehicular combat.
 - [Life is Feudal: MMO](http://lifeisfeudal.com/mmo) Hardcore Sandbox RPG and MMORPG, set in a Realistic Medieval fictional world.
 (In development)
 - [Villagers and Heroes](http://www.villagersandheroes.com) - [Video](https://www.youtube.com/user/VillagersAndHeroes) - [Store Steam](http://store.steampowered.com/app/263540) Is a free-to-play MMO game in which players experience not just the thrill of battling unique monsters or the satisfaction of tailoring an exquisite robe.